- Related Products:

 Evidence from the Literature

-This Nature Aging study established that cytotoxic CD8+ T cell accumulation in the aged CNS drives progressive axon degeneration and visual acuity loss, with OptoDrum providing the longitudinal functional biomarker that documents this inflammaging process in the living animal.
-See the Systemic Aging and CNS Decline application page for the full aging disease context.
+- Cytotoxic CD8+ T cell accumulation in the aged CNS drives progressive axon degeneration and visual acuity loss, with OptoDrum providing the longitudinal functional biomarker that documents this inflammaging process in the living animal.

-Horner investigated the neuroinflammatory contribution to axon degeneration in hereditary spastic paraplegia, using OptoDrum to document visual functional consequences of the inflammatory component of this rare motor neuron disease.
+- The neuroinflammatory contribution to axon degeneration in hereditary spastic paraplegia was investigated, using OptoDrum to document visual functional consequences of the inflammatory component of this rare motor neuron disease.

-Berve and colleagues characterised sex- and region-specific patterns of retinal microglial depletion and their visual functional consequences using OptoDrum, highlighting that microglial neuroinflammatory dynamics have sex-dimorphic visual outcomes – a methodological consideration for neuroinflammation experimental design.
+- Sex- and region-specific patterns of retinal microglial depletion and their visual functional consequences were characterised using OptoDrum, highlighting that microglial neuroinflammatory dynamics have sex-dimorphic visual outcomes – a methodological consideration for neuroinflammation experimental design.

 Summary: Striatech Products supporting your research questions